tonaljs/tonal/site/content/docs/groups/pitch-class-sets.md

 ---
 title: Pitch Class Sets
 package: pcset
+description: Compare collections of notes
 ---

-A pitch class set is a set (no repeated) of pitch classes (notes without octaves).
+A pitch class set is a no repeated collection (set) of notes without octaves (pitch classes).

 Pitch classes are useful to identify musical structures (if two chords are related, for example)

 ```js
 import { Pcset } from "tonal";